ITU-BDSA23-GROUP9/Chirp/docs/report.md

 ![Domain model UML](./images/DomainModelGroup9-Sketch.png)

-At the highest level in this diagram, we have Chirp.Core, Chirp.Infrastructre, Chirp&#46;Web, wherein certain classes are contained.
+At the highest level in this diagram, we have Chirp.Core, Chirp.Infrastructre and Chirp&#46;Web, wherein certain classes are contained.
 Apart from this, we have references to external libraries such as AspNetCoreIdentity and FluentValidation.

 ### Brief Description of Classes inside Chirp.Core

 Chirp.Core contains all the core functionality.
 We have Data Transfer Objects (DTOs) for Cheeps and Authors, as well as interfaces for Author and Cheep Repositories.
-There is an associative relationship between the DTOs and the repositories, since the repositories use the DTOs to create cheeps and authors, get cheeps and name of authors, follow authors etc. The interface repositories provide an interface contract for the repository implementation, which will transfer structured data between different layers of the application and use DTOs as a standardised communication contract in this regard.
+There is an associative relationship between the DTOs and the repositories since the repositories use the DTOs to create cheeps and authors, get cheeps and name of authors, follow authors etc. The repository interfaces provide an interface contract for the repository implementation, which will transfer structured data between different layers of the application using DTO's as a standardized communication contract in this regard.

 ### Brief Description of Classes inside Chirp.Infrastructure

 Key elements of our infrastructure include CheepRepository and AuthorRepository, which implement the Repository interfaces.
 These use the ChirpContext class to interact with the database, managing data for authors and cheeps.
 Each repository handles specific queries related to either authors or cheeps, working with Author and Cheep models.
 However, they return only Data Transfer Objects (DTOs) to maintain separation of concerns.
 The Author and Cheep models are queried from the dbsets of the dbcontext.
-The composition between the Author and Cheep classes and ChirpContext ensures data integrity, as removing the context also removes the associated data models from the program.
+The composition relation between the Author and ChirpContext as well as the Cheep and ChirpContext ensures data integrity, as removing the context also removes the associated data models from the program.

 To streamline authentication and authorization, a chirp author inherits from Identity User from ASP.NET Core Identity.
 There is a composite relationship between Author and Cheep, meaning that an Author can own zero or more cheeps and that any existing cheep is owned by a unique Author.

 ### Brief Description of Classes inside Chirp&#46;Web

-Inside of Chirp&#46;Web, we have our Program.cs, which is the class the program is run from.
-It has the fields WebApplicationBuilder builder and WebApplication app, which are used for encapsulating the app's services and middleware and for building the web application, setting up authentication and services necessary to make the application run.
+Inside of Chirp&#46;Web, we have our Program.cs, which is our startup class.
+It has the fields WebApplicationBuilder builder and WebApplication app, which are used for encapsulating the app's services and middleware and for building the web application, setting up authentication and services necessary to make the application run using dependency injection.

 ## Architecture — In the small

-The deployment diagram below depicts the Onion-architecture of our code-base.
+The diagram below depicts the Onion-architecture of our code-base.
 The different layers and their position shows which code they have access to.
 'Chirp.Core' only know about itself, whereas 'Chirp.Infrastucture' has access to the code in 'Chirp.Core' but not the outer layers - except for the database as depicted with the arrow in the diagram.
-In general, upper layers should depend on lower layers.
-The Onion Architecture organizes our software in a manner, where we can keep our main business rules separate from external details.
+In general, outer layers should depend on inner layers, such that the dependencies flow outwards.
+The Onion Architecture organises our software in a manner, where we can keep our main business rules separate from external details.
 This separation of concerns makes the software easier to understand and change.
 It is also good for testing and adapting to new requirements and technologies.
 It adheres to SOLID-principles like Dependency Inversion.

 ![Illustration of the _Chirp!_ data model as UML class diagram.](./images/OnionDiagramSmallArchitectureG9.jpg)